 The project examines the relationship between the idea of the church and idea of politics with the purpose of analyzing the accusations in collaboration through the prism of the political activity of churches in the countries of Central and Eastern Europe in the first half of the 20th century.
 This project provides a better understanding of church-political relations, church collaborationism, and its impact on the formation of independent states in central and Eastern Europe in the first half of XX century.
 In addition, research on this topic will provide an opportunity to compare church-political relations and the model of collaborationism in Ukraine, Croatia, Slovakia with the Baltic countries, Poland, Hungary, Bulgaria, etc.

-Research project: Oksana Pasitska
+Research project: Dr. Oksana Pasitska

 Academic mentor: Prof. Dr. Sören Urbansky